ypid/dotfiles/README.md

 ### ERP system Steps Ahead

 This section describes some mapping which I added to make working with the ERP system [Steps Ahead][] more pleasant.
-I am relaying on one ugly hack to achieve this because [Steps Ahead][] (even in the current version 9.5.3) does not allow to remap or add shortcuts to actions which already have a default shortcut … So I use [autokey][] to do this anyway.
+I am relaying on an ugly hack to achieve this because [Steps Ahead][] (even in the current version 9.5.3) does not allow to remap or add shortcuts to actions which already have a default shortcut … So I use [autokey][] to do this anyway.
 It works the following: When autokey intercepts one of the following shortcuts it emits the shortcut on which Steps Ahead triggers the desired action.

 Shortcut      | Function                          | Left hand only | Comment
 ------------- | -------------                     | -------------  | -------------